Payswitch-Company-Limited/openCart/README.md

 6.Select the environment you want to test for test transaction and live for live transaction.

-7.Set Total order to 1 to enable gateway, you can set to more..
+7.Set Total order to 1 to enable gateway, you can set to more..this ensure that gateway is only available when order reached 1

 6.Click on the save disk on top to save details.

 You are Done

-BY MARC DONALD CHRISTOPHER AHOURE